Proven Portland Trucking Accident Attorneys

 - The statute of limitations deadline for filing a lawsuit has already expired.

 - The accident did not cause your injury (it was pre-existing, for example).

-If you or someone you love have been affected by a semi-truck accident, it is important to realize that there is simply too much on the line to trust your case with anyone other than a dedicated legal team with a proven track record of obtaining results.
-The Portland truck accident lawyers, at D’Amore Law Group, offer zealous representation at all stages of your case so you can rest assured that your legal rights will be protected.
+If you or someone you love has been affected by a semi-truck accident, it is important to realize that there is simply too much on the line to trust your case with anyone other than a dedicated legal team with a proven track record of obtaining results.
+The Portland trucking accident lawyers, at D’Amore Law Group, offer zealous representation at all stages of your case so you can rest assured that your legal rights will be protected.

 - $2 million dollar result on behalf of the widow whose husband was killed when he was rear-ended by a semi-truck in Oregon.
 The man’s car was pushed off the road, into a ditch, and burst into flames.
 Investigation after the crash showed that the truck driver had illegal drugs in his system at the time of the accident and had falsified log reports.